FacilityApi/FacilityApi.github.io/docs/spec.md

 * `TooManyRequests`: The client has made too many requests.
 * `RequestTooLarge`: The request is too large.

-The **message** is a human-readable string that describes the error.
+The **message** is a human-readable `string` that describes the error.
 It is usually intended for client developers, not end users.

-The **details** object can be used however the service wants, though cross-service standards may emerge.
+The **details** `object` can be used to store whatever additional error information the service wants to communicate.

-The **inner error** can be used to provide more information about what caused the error, especially if it was caused by a dependent service that failed.
+The **inner error** is an `error` that can be used to provide more information about what caused the error, especially if it was caused by a dependent service that failed.

 ## Service Results

  A service result (or an array of service results) can be used in response fields by methods that perform multiple operations and want to return separate success or failure for each one.

- An instance of a service result contains either a **value** of one of the defined DTO types or an **error** (see service errors above).
+ An instance of a service result contains either a **value** of one of the defined DTO types or an **error**.

 ## Error Sets